 While I have been home, my family has been cooking our way through Michelle Tam of Nom Nom Paleo’s new cookbook “Food 4 Humans.”
 I’ll share some of the things we made later, but I just have to say that everything so far has been absolutely amazing!

-This dessert came to me when I wanted to recreate a dessert I loved as a chid, cherry mash candies.
+These dark chocolate cherry bites came to me when I wanted to recreate a dessert I loved as a child, cherry mash candies.
 Now these don’t taste like the powder frosting, maraschino cherry filled treats, but I have to say I like them better!
 As I get older, I just can’t handle the level of sweetness I used to love.
 These candies are a little tart wrapped in delicious dark chocolate.
 My dad who isn’t much on sweets ate a couple!